lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 Mouse = NoFire$DeerMouse + NoFire$CaliforniaMouse
 ```

-4.16) Is there anothe way that you could have done this?
+4.16) What is another way that you could have done this?

 4.17) Remove the DeerMouse and CaliforniaMouse columns.
 Add in the "Mouse" variable as a column to a new data frame called "SmallMammals2"